Data Processing Agreement

 |---|---|---|

-| IP Address | SHA-256 hash with daily rotating salt — irreversibly pseudonymized | Per plan (7–365 days) |
+| IP Address | Cryptographic hash with rotating salt — irreversibly pseudonymized | Per plan (7–365 days) |

 | HTTP User-Agent | Truncated to 200 characters | Per plan (7–365 days) |